About Verify Return Authorization

-TRE’s Verify Return Authorization System (the current version is called Verify-3™) is designed to identify the 1 percent of consumers whose behaviors mimic return fraud or abuse —a $14.3 billion to 18.4 billion per year problem in the United States, and a $1+ billion problem in Canada.
+TRE’s Verify Return Authorization System (the current version is called Verify-3™) is designed to identify the 1 percent of consumers whose behaviors mimic return fraud or abuse —a $9.1 billion to $16.3 billion per year problem in the United States, and a $1+ billion problem in Canada.

-As part of the Verify-3 service, TRE is contracted by retailers to gather their transaction information, store it securely, and analyze the data to develop and follow return policies for those retailers.
+As part of the Verify service, TRE is contracted by retailers to gather transaction information, store it securely, and analyze the data to develop and follow return policies for those retailers.
 TRE works as both application service provider and call center for each retailer.

 3) How Does the System Work?

 When a consumer wants to make a return, a retailer will scan the original sales transaction receipt and/or swipe the individual’s driver’s license or government-issued ID card to make an identification of the person and his/her unique return behavior.
 As customers return merchandise, the system compares variables such as return frequency, dollar amounts, and/or time against a set of prescribed rules that form that particular retailer’s return policy.

-Verify-3 enables retailers to rely on objective, verifiable data to determine whether a return is valid rather than relying on subjective observations and guesswork by sales clerks.
+Verify enables retailers to rely on objective, verifiable data to determine whether a return is valid rather than relying on subjective observations and guesswork by sales clerks.
 This objectivity ensures that only those with highly suspect return-and-exchange behavior are affected.
-The vast majority — approximately 99 percent — of returns are accepted.
+The vast majority―approximately 99 percent―of returns are accepted.

 4) What Are the Reasons Why a Consumer Would be Denied a Return?

-While rules vary from retailer to retailer, Verify-3 is designed to identify fraudulent or abusive behavior.
+While rules vary from retailer to retailer, Verify is designed to identify fraudulent or abusive behavior.
 Those behaviors are not typical of approximately 99 percent of consumers.